adaptlearning/adapt-contrib-assessment/README.md

 >**_scoreToPass** (number): This is the achievement score required to pass the assessment.
 The learner's score must be greater than or equal to this score.
 It is the cumulative raw score needed to pass unless **_isPercentageBased** is set to `true`.

 >**_includeInTotalScore** (boolean): Determines if the score from this assessment should be sent to the LMS.
 The score sent is a percentage according to _assessmentWeight.

+>**_includeInPageProgress** (boolean): Determines if the passed/failed status from this assessment should be in the page progress display.

 >**_banks** (object): If **_banks** is enabled, its attributes determine which questions from a series of question banks/buckets will be presented to the learner.
 Contains values for **_isEnabled**, **_split**, and **_randomisation**.
 (Use either **_banks** or **_randomisation**; the value of their **_isEnabled** attributes must be opposite booleans.
 If **_banks** is enabled, blocks must be organized into questions banks by adding the **_quizBankID** attribute referenced below.)